 6) Enjoy Fish and Chips at Carlo’s

 The family-run Carlo’s Fish and Chip Shop near to the Market Place in Alnwick is an award-winning fish and chip shop and restaurant that prides itself on its use of only wild fish, and it’s family recipe for light batter.
-Alex and I enjoyed some really lovely fish, chips and tartare sauce there and after seeing another couple with some delicious looking mushy peas, we certainly had food envy!
+I enjoyed some really lovely fish, chips and tartare sauce there and after seeing another couple with some delicious looking mushy peas, we certainly had food envy!
 The staff were very friendly and accommodating and the food was just what we needed to line us up for a fantastic day exploring the bustling, beautiful town of Alnwick.